One of Steve Toth’s notes on zero-volume searches really got me thinking.

-BUT, bear in mind that Google recently confirmed that its GSC performance reports are affected by bot traffic, so be wary if you see any unusually high traffic for an unassuming, low-volume keyword.
+BUT, bear in mind that Google has confirmed that its GSC performance reports are affected by bot traffic, so be wary if you see any unusually high traffic for an unassuming, low-volume keyword.

-Tim Soulo, CMO of Ahrefs, has seen unreliable data in GSC lately.
+Tim Soulo, CMO of Ahrefs, has seen unreliable data in GSC.
 His theory?
 Rank tracking bots.